Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Theoretical model

-We finally note that many experimental details beyond the scope of the present work have been neglected in the above model, such as SC gap inhomogeneities and/or renormalization effects due to the presence of the SC interface, and the non-trivial simultaneous coexistence of SC-FMI layers, whose effects greatly differ depending on the stacking of the layers \cite{Vaitiekenas22_Evidence_of_spin_polarized_ABS}.
-This has been theoretically studied in Ref. \cite{Escribano22_SE_SC_FMI_planar_1D_structures}.
-In addition, we have ignored disorder and finite-temperature effects.
+We finally note that many experimental details, beyond the scope of the present work, have been neglected in the above model, such as the effect of of electron-electron interactions, or the non-trivial simultaneous coexistence of SC-FMI layers, whose effects greatly differ depending on the stacking of the layers \cite{Vaitiekenas22_Evidence_of_spin_polarized_ABS, Escribano22_SE_SC_FMI_planar_1D_structures}.
+Another important non-ideality is the presence of disorder.
+While disorder is not expected to be a major issue in MBE-grown devices, it is still a conceptually important perturbation that needs to be addressed theoretically.
+In Sec. \ref{sec:results} we include diagonal on-site disorder to test the robustness of our predictions.